Dance Tonight (Lucy Pearl song): Music video

 The music video for the song shows Ali Shaheed Muhammad, Dawn Robinson, and Raphael Saadiq preparing to go a dance party being held at night.
-Interspersed with scenes from the movie, Love and Basketball, are scenes from the video, which include Dawn repeatedly being shown topless, putting makeup on in front of a mirror.
+The TV shows all members' past music videos by their groups: Don't Let Go (Love), Find A Way, and Let's Get Down.
+Interspersed with scenes from the New Line film, Love & Basketball, are scenes from the video, which include Robinson repeatedly being shown topless, putting makeup on in front of a mirror.
 A later scene shows her getting up in slow motion.